Blog > How Long Do ACH Transfers Take? Everything you need to know

 In today’s fast-paced environment, money moves quickly, and the speed of transactions needs to keep up.
 Luckily, payment methods like ACH transfers provide a rapid and efficient process for businesses to make purchases and get paid in a timely manner.

-Although ACH transfers are gaining popularity, you may still wonder how long ACH transfers take.
-This article will clarify this process by explaining what ACH transfers are, their benefits, the general ACH time frame, and any outliers that can affect this time frame.
+Although ACH bank transfers are gaining popularity, you may still wonder how long ACH transfers take.
+This article will clarify this process by explaining what they are, their benefits, the general time frame, and any outliers that can affect the standard duration.

 What are ACH transfers?